gauravmeena0708/logsec/pages/ELL884 NLP.md

 				- some language adds prefix or suffix to root word like english, hindi, latin
 				- some languages such as tagalog add infix  or circumfix (german)
 			- TODO Read about Automata Chapter 2 and 3 of Book
-			- TODO Read about basic terminologies
+			- DONE Read about basic terminologies
 			- **Concatenative morphology is easy** -  chapter 2 and 3
 		- Stemming Methods
 			- TODO Lemmatization, stemming, difference between these two?